The US$2.8 trillion opportunity: How better health for all can drive US economic growth

 Step 3: Quantify the economic impact

-We used the Oxford Economics Global Economic Model, structural an international macroeconomic model, to estimate the impacts to the US economy.30 By incorporating our calculated changes in productivity and workforce participation into the model, we were able to estimate the economic impact of reducing health inequities, measured across several key macroeconomic indicators.
+We used the Oxford Economics’ Global Economic Model, structural and international macroeconomic model, to estimate the impacts on the US economy.30 By incorporating our calculated changes in productivity and workforce participation into the model, we were able to estimate the economic impact of reducing health inequities, measured across several key macroeconomic indicators.
 We projected out our estimates to 2040 to capture the cumulative progress in bridging health outcome gaps and the compounded gains over time (figure 5).

 Step 4: Validate the research approach